• Skip to primary navigation

 In summer, spend your day on the lake in a kayak or stand-up paddleboard, while in winter, take advantage of the local rentals of snowshoes and ice-fishing shacks.
 With a golf course, farmer’s market, and aquatic playground on the lake, it’s almost guaranteed there’s something for everyone in Sylvan Lake.

 Nearby, you’ll also find Sylvan Lake Provincial Park, where you’ll find fantastic walking and hiking trails, a beach, and picnic spots (though be warned, the beach gets busy on the weekend!).
 All in all, a visit to Sylvan Lake is worth the road trip.
+For more info, check out our article on all the fun things to do in Sylvan Lake.

 Lacombe

 About an hour and a half south of the city, Lacombe is an amazing choice when it comes to day trips from Edmonton.
-A walk through Lacombe may feel as though you’ve stepped back in time, especially when you head to the Blacksmith Shop Museum or Michener House Museum, or if you sample some of the farm-to-table cuisine served at local restaurants and the farmer’s market.
+A walk through Lacombe may feel as though you’ve stepped back in time, especially when you head to the Blacksmith Shop Museum or Michener House Museum, or if you sample some of the farm-to-table cuisines served at local restaurants and the farmer’s market.

-A real highlight of a trip to Lacombe is a visit to the Kraay Family Farm; in summer, the farm is home to a giant corn maze, tractor pulling, petting zoo, mini-golf, obstacle courses, and so much more, making it an amazing place to take children.
+A real highlight of a trip to Lacombe is a visit to the Kraay Family Farm; in summer, the farm is home to a giant corn maze, tractor pull, petting zoo, mini-golf, obstacle courses, and so much more, making it an amazing place to take children.

 Lacombe is also the site of Alberta’s first provincial park: the Aspen Beach Provincial Park.
 Gull Lake continues to be a popular vacation spot within the park; head here for a day on the beach, where you’ll find a boat launch, picnic tables, fire pits, and a play area for the kids.